yuyangfong/Kaggle_Competitions/README.md

 # Kaggle_Competitions

-1. A place where I put my Kaggle exercise.
+1. A place I put Kaggle exercise.
-2. Using Python3 and Jupyter Notebook.
+2. Using Python3 & Jupyter Notebook.
 3. Classified by topics.